Godofdrakes/WeaponPalettes/README.md

 Thee are a few config settings that let you tweak how the mod tracks your weapon set

+- `MatchType`
+  - When enabled weapons of the same type (1H Swords, Polearms, Axes, ect.) will use the same set of quickslots
+  - Defaults to enabled
+- `MatchMainHand`
+  - When enabled the item in your main hand will be considered when deciding which set of quickslots to load
+  - Defaults to enabled
+- `MatchOffHand`
+  - When enabled the item in your off hand will be considered when deciding which set of quickslots to load
+  - This can be enabled in addition to MatchMainHand
-- `matchUid`
+  - Defaults to disabled
-  - By default the mod considers different weapons of the same category (swords, bows, ect.) as the same weapon set.
-This makes setting up the quickbar simpler as finding a new sword doesn't then require reassigning your entire quickbar.
-Enabling this setting will cause weapons in the same category to be treated as different weapon sets.
-- `matchMainHand` / `matchOffHand`
+- 'FakeEmptyHand'
-  - By default the mod only pays attention to your main hand weapon, ignoring your off hand item.
-This allows you to cycle between lanterns, torches, shields, and other off hand items without having to set up your quickslot bar for each.
-If you'd prefer your quickslot bar also (or only) be based on your off hand item you can change these values.
+  - When enabled if you sheathe your weapon it will treat that hand as empty and load the corresponding set of quickslots
+  - Defaults to enabled